dsj96/PPR-master/README.md

 # PPR-master
 The implementation of the PPR model(Personalized POI Recommendation).

-Paper ```Personalized POI Recommendation:Spatio-Temporal Representation Learning withSocial Tie``` was accepted by DASFAA 2021.
+Paper ```Personalized POI Recommendation:Spatio-Temporal Representation Learning with Social Tie``` was accepted by DASFAA 2021.

 # Usage:
 ## Install dependencies